 I love the funky art at the Amsterdam Airport

-I’m once again waiting for a flight to the US, and at the gate extra security is in progress.
+I’m once again at Schiphol Airport waiting for a flight to the US, and at the gate extra security is in progress.
 Once again I’m pulled out to get a pat down.
-The female security person who asks me to step aside now hands me over to a young blonde thing in training, who looks nervously at me.
+The female security person who asks me to step aside now hands me over to a young blonde thing in training.

 “Do you speak English?” she asks softly.